thomergil/gopro-map-sync/README.md

 ##### The footage is immediately out of sync

-The GoPro takes a while to get a GPS lock.
+The GoPro takes a while to obtain a GPS lock.
 Until it does, it either does not record any GPX points or it records wildly inaccurate GPX points.
 Use a visual GPX editor or `gpxdup` and/or `gpxshift` to remove those points and/or (re)insert them.
-Make sure timestamps remain smooth relative to the rest of the file.
+When editing, make sure timestamps remain smooth relative to the rest of the file.

+The first time you turn on a GoPro to record footage, it is advisable to turn it on, let it obtain GPS lock for a few minutes.
+Record a 60-second video.
+Turn it off.
+It is now ready for use.

 **The footage gets out of sync**